-Holdings will file with the Securities and Exchange Commission to offer for sale \$250,000,000 of secured debentures.
+Holdings has filed with the Securities and Exchange Commission to offer for sale \$250,000,000 of secured debentures.
 The secured debentures are secured by the assets of Holdings and a pledge of all the common stock by the largest shareholders.
-Obligations under the debentures will also be guaranteed by Holding's subsidiary GWG Life.
-This guarantee will involve the grant of a security interest in all the assets of GWG Life.
-GWG Life is a wholly owned subsidiary of Holdings and the payment of principal and interest on the secured debentures is fully and unconditionally guaranteed by GWG Life.
+Obligations under the debentures are guaranteed by Holding's subsidiary

+GWG Life.
+This guarantee involves the grant of a security interest in all the assets of GWG Life.
 The majority of the life insurance policies are held by DLP II.
-The policies held by DLP II will not be collateral for the debenture obligations.
+The policies held by DLP II are not collateral for the debenture obligations.

 The consolidating financial statements are presented in lieu of separate financial statements and other related disclosures of the subsidiary guarantors and issuer because management does not believe that separate financial statements and related disclosures would be material to investors.
-There are currently no significant restrictions on the ability of Holdings or GWG Life, the guarantor subsidiary, to obtain funds from its subsidiaries by dividend or loan, except as follows.
+There are currently no significant restrictions on the ability of Holdings or GWG Life , the guarantor subsidiary, to obtain funds from its subsidiaries by dividend or loan, except as follows.
 DLP II is a borrower under a credit agreement with Autobahn, with DZ Bank AG as agent, as described in note 8.
 The significant majority of insurance policies owned by the Company are subject to a collateral arrangement with DZ Bank AG described in note 2.
 Under this arrangement, collection and escrow accounts are used to fund purchases and premiums of the insurance policies and to pay interest and other charges under its revolving credit facility.
 DZ Bank AG and Autobahn must authorize all disbursements from these accounts, including any distributions to GWG Life.
 Distributions are limited to an amount that would result in the borrowers realizing an annualized rate of return on the equity funded amount for such assets of not more than 18%, as determined by DZ Bank AG.
-After such amount is reached, the credit agreement requires that excess funds be used to fund repayments or a reserve account in certain amount, before any additional distributions may be made.
+After such amount is reached, the credit agreement requires that excess funds be used to fund repayments or a reserve account in a certain amount, before any additional distributions may be made.